 Ben Nevis viewpoint

-On our way south we travel past Scotland's highest distillery at Dalwhinnie and through the Grampian mountains towards Blair Castle, home of the Duke of Atholl.
+On our way south we travel past one of Scotland's highest distilleries at Dalwhinnie and through the Grampian mountains towards Blair Castle, home of the Duke of Atholl.